lovelytt0/lovelytt0.github.io/_posts/2019-10-27-PaperReview1.md

   * Physiographic structure with the arc to the north
   * Large mainshock slip and stress changes produced by the event
 * The 869 megathrust Eq (Iida et al., 1967) has no following outer rise event recorded.
-  * Region cannot sup- port great normal faulting
+  * Region cannot support great normal faulting
   * `Or` that it has large strain accumulations that would enable such faulting